factom-protocol/FIP/FIPS/config.md

 ;webUsername =
 ;webPassword =

-; This sets the Cross-Origin Resource Sharing (CORS) header for the API and Walletd.
-; If left blank, CORS is disabled
+; This sets the Cross-Origin Resource Sharing (CORS) header for the API and Walletd ; If left blank, CORS is disabled
 ;webCORS =